mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 That’s why next [Dōgen] says:

-> In China there are the excellent examples of former Zen masters who cut off their arms or fingers. [...]
+> In China there are the excellent examples of former Zen masters who cut off their arms or fingers.
+Long ago the Buddha Sakyamuni renounced both his home and his kingdom – another fine trace of the practice of the Way.

-I think this is [referring to] the Second Patriarch, Eka Daishi Zen Master (Dazu Huike, 大祖慧可, c.
+“In China there are the excellent examples of former Zen masters who cut off their arms or fingers”: I think this is [referring to] the Second Patriarch, Eka Daishi Zen Master (Dazu Huike, 大祖慧可, c.
 487–593), who expressed his strong aspiration for becoming a monk.
 But Bodhidharma didn’t immediately accept his will or desire, so Eka Zen Master kept standing outside in winter.
 And finally he wanted to express how strong his intention was, so he cut off his arm.

 We can say this example seems to be cruel or hard, in terms of usual common sense.
 But for Eka Daishi, for the Second Patriarch, it’s not hard.
 It’s not easy.
 It’s not cruel.
 It’s not [cold].
-[It is] beyond any ideas of understanding that situation through our common sense, because he is realizing there is [an] important matter he has to seek for.
-That is *sanzen gakudō*.
+[It is] beyond any ideas of understanding that situation through our common sense.
+Because he is realizing there is [an] important matter he has to seek for: that is *sanzen gakudō*.
 So very naturally, that desire, the spirit of *sanzen gakudō*, is coming up from the bottom of his life.
 No one forces him to do this or to do that, or to stop doing this or that.
 No one.
 But it’s coming up.
 When you have a very strong spirit coming up, naturally you cannot stop doing.

 So very naturally, beyond [any] idea of practicing hard or practicing easy, et cetera, he just devotes himself to do this.
-For him it is not hard practice, or not easy practice.
-Only when that situation is seen from human common sense we put the name on it: “hard practice” or “easy practice,” we can say.
+For him it is not hard practice, and not easy practice.
+Only when that situation is seen from human common sense we put the name on it: “hard practice,” or “easy practice,” we can say.
 But for him, [it is] completely beyond hard or easy.
 [Instead] it is natural, pretty natural.

 That’s why Dōgen Zenji says here, “In China there are the excellent examples of former Zen masters who cut off their arms or fingers.”

 And also he says:

-> Long ago the Buddha Sakyamuni renounced both his home and his kingdom – another fine trace of the practice of the Way.
-Men of the present day, however, say that one need only practice that which is easily practiced.
+> Men of the present day, however, say that one need only practice that which is easily practiced.
 Their words are very mistaken and far removed from the Way.

 This is laziness; this is the nature of human beings.
-Unconsciously we try to justify the nature of human beings based on laziness, so very naturally, we say that we need only practice that which is easily practiced. *Or*, somebody says we need hard practice.
+Unconsciously we try to justify the nature of human beings based on laziness.
+So very naturally, we say that we need only practice that which is easily practiced. *Or*, somebody says we need hard practice.
 But why do you emphasize the need of hard practice, or why are you emphasizing the need of easy practice?
-You don’t yet realize how important [are the] things you have to seek for, so very naturally, you are always arguing.
+You don’t yet realize how important [are the] things you have to seek for.
+So very naturally, you are always arguing.
 But if you really touch something important, energy is coming up naturally.
 Whatever people say, you just do it.

-But [even if] what you *just do* doesn’t hurt anybody, [still,] lots of criticism comes up.
+But what you *just do* doesn’t hurt anybody.
+[Still,] lots of criticism comes up.
 It is natural; [...] because [if] a hundred people look at you, very naturally each of them gives you [their idea].

 That’s why here Dōgen Zenji says it like this: “Their words are very mistaken.”
 [They are].

 So, if you see the example of what the ancestors did, like the Second Patriarch, maybe we say it’s impossible for us to do this in the modern age.
-But I don’t mean you should imitate that example.
+I don’t mean you should imitate that example.
 But I [also] don’t mean that you should ignore that example.
 Because that example happened in the natural way for the people who really realized something very important: the great matter of his or her whole life.
-At that time, naturally you can do it, beyond hard or easy.
+At that time, naturally you can do it – beyond hard or easy.

 #### 39:04